kilianbreathnach/resume/resume.md

 <br>

-Astrophysicist-turned-ML-scientist-engineer, proficient in statistical modeling, deep learning for computer vision and NLP, data engineering for ML infrastructure.
-Primary languages used are python, julia, C/C++ in Linux.
+Astrophysicist-turned-ML-scientist-engineer, proficient in statistical modeling, deep learning for computer vision and NLP, data engineering, and MLOps.
+Primary languages are python, julia, C/C++ in Linux.
 Open source contributor, passionate about the latest technology, developments in software tools and data science methods.
-Experienced educator and team worker, communicating complex topics at technical and lay levels.
+Experienced educator and team collaborator, communicating complex topics at technical and lay levels.
-Speaks English and German fluently, some French and basic Mandarin.
+Speaks English and German fluently, intermediate French and basic Mandarin and Swahili.
-Enjoys sports (esp. swimming, cycling), woodwork (incl. boats, timber frame structures, and musical instruments), bicycle/motorcycle maintenance, gardening, brewing and baking, reading, volunteering and civic engagement.
+Enjoys sports (esp. swimming, cycling, sailing), woodwork (incl. boats, timber framing, and musical instruments), bicycle/motorcycle maintenance, gardening, brewing and baking, reading, volunteering and civic engagement.

 ### Work